 - 1. Use the UP and DOWN navigation keys to select the step in the calibration test procedure where the new step is to be inserted. - 2.
-Press the NEW softkey into open the setup screen to create a new calibration test step. - 3.
+Press the NEW softkey \(\bigcap\) to open the setup screen to create a new calibration test step. - 3.
 Enter the step's test load and tolerance data and information for Prompt Field 1 and Prompt Field 2. - 4.
 Press the OK softkey OK.
 The current screen data is stored at the indicated step number, and any existing steps move down one record to make room for the new step. - 5.
 Press the ESCAPE softkey (Esc) to return to the Calibration Test View screen without saving the calibration step.

 Use the UP and DOWN navigation keys to select a step to delete.
-Press the DELETE softkey
+Press the DELETE softkey at to delete the step.

-Press the PRINT softkey 📇 to print the calibration test sequence to any connection with a Reports assignment.
+Press the PRINT softkey to print the calibration test sequence to any connection with a Reports assignment.

-Press the EXIT softkey K to return to the Configure Calibration Test screen.
+Press the EXIT softkey \(\bigcirc\) to return to the Configure Calibration Test screen.

-3.9.1.10.
+3.9.1.8.
 GWP Tests

-3.9.1.10.1.
+3.9.1.8.1.
 Sensitivity